ag143/k8_Notes/Notes/k8_notes_single.md

 # Intro

-- Kubernetes is an open-source **container orchestration** tool developed by Google.
+- Kubernetes is an open-source **container orchestration** tool developed by Google
 - It helps us manage containerized applications in different deployment environments

 ## Container Orchestration